noodldocs/noodldocs.github.io/nodes/standard/and.md

 **Input 0..N**

-The inputs are numbered as _Input 0_,_Input 1_ etc. Whenever you connect to an input a new one is create so you will never run out of inputs.
+The inputs are numbered as _Input 0_,_Input 1_ etc. Whenever you connect to an input a new one is created so you will never run out of inputs.

 </div>